 Way 9.
 Factory Reset Your iPhone [Data Insecurity]

 If you choose this method, you will be at risk of losing iPhone data, so make sure you back up your valuable data to iCloud or iTunes first.
 Here's what you should do then:

 Step 1: Tap on Settings → General → Reset → Tap on Erase All Content and Settings orderly.

 Step 2: Now, enter your passcode and click on Erase iPhone to confirm.

 Way 10.
 Put iPhone into Recovery Mode [Data Insecurity]

 In most cases, Recovery Mode can repair errors.
 Before taking this method, you should ensure your iTunes is the latest version.

-Notice: When you see the choice to update or restore, click Update (not Restore) to install iOS again and remain your individual data.
+Note: When you see the choice to update or restore, click Update (not Restore) to install iOS again and retain your individual data.